Tailor Swif

-"Tailor Swif" is a song by American rapper ASAP Rocky, released on August 30, 2024, as the second single from his upcoming fourth studio album, Don't Be Dumb.
+"Tailor Swif" is a song by American rapper ASAP Rocky, released on August 30, 2024.
+The song was intended as the second single from his upcoming fourth studio album, Don't Be Dumb; however, the song was not included on the album.
 Its music video was released the same day on YouTube.
 The song's title is a reference to the American singer-songwriter Taylor Swift.

 Background and release

 The song was first previewed at ASAP Rocky's performance during Rolling Loud Portugal in July 2022, under the name "Wetty".
 The track, as well as its accompanying music video, would later leak online.
 In July 2023, ASAP Rocky performed the song once again at Rolling Loud Miami, referring to it as "Wetty (Taylor Swift)".
 The reference to singer Taylor Swift in the song's name generated significant discussion on social media.
 On August 29, 2024, Rocky announced the song as the second single for Don't Be Dumb, changing the name to "Tailor Swif".